inko-lang/inko/docs/source/getting-started/generics.md

 def foo(list: List!(Integer)) {}
 ```

-When reopening a generic object, you don't need to specify its type parameters
+When reopening a generic class, you don't need to specify its type parameters
 again:

 ```inko